Aitcoinn/Aitcoin/README.md

 # AITCOIN (ATC)

-**Web3 blockchain focused on scalability, where autonomous AI evolves into a living digital civilization**
+## A scalable Web3 blockchain infrastructure enabling autonomous artificial intelligence to evolve into a living and self-sustaining digital civilization ##

 ---